nsikakpiusowoh/mqtt-demo-01/README.md

 * broker-redis - easy to setup in Linux/*nix

+Read the [guideline](https://github.com/usmcs-pdcc/mqtt-demo-01/tree/master/guideline-pptx) on how to setup the mqtt demo.

 # Run MQTT-demo in Intel Galileo/Edison and PC (Windows)
 --------------------------------------------------------
 ## Setup MongoDB in Windows